OSGeo/gdal/gdal/doc/source/drivers/raster/jp2lura.rst

    JPEG2000 file will depend of the image content.
 Only used for irreversible compression.
 The compression quality cannot be used together the property RATE.
 Default value: 0 (maximum quality).
-When usin this option together with SPLIT_IEEE754=YES, the sign bit and exponent bands will have to be switched to irreversible encoding, which can lead to huge loss in the reconstructed floating-point value.
+When using this option together with SPLIT_IEEE754=YES, the sign bit and exponent bands will have to be switched to irreversible encoding, which can lead to huge loss in the reconstructed floating-point value.